dginhoux/ansible_role.locales/README.md

 License
 -------

-BSD
-This role is inspired from : https://github.com/aisbergg/ansible-role-localization
+BSD ; This role is forked from : https://github.com/aisbergg/ansible-role-localization

 Author Information